Have Questions? 888-508-6572

 Wood shingles and shakes, often made from cedar, redwood, and southern pine, are suitable roofing materials for more traditional and rustic homes.
 Wood shingles are pre-cut to give a more uniform appearance, while shakes are hand-cut for a more natural look.

 Wooden roofs are best suited for moderate climates, where they provide good insulation and more energy efficiency.
-While the wood can be treated to improve its resistance to rain and fire, some areas may ban this roofing material altogether.
+While the wood can be treated to improve its resistance to rain and fire, some areas may ban this roofing material altogether because of wildfire risk and stricter building codes.

 If maintained properly, wood shingles can last 15 to 30 years.